hoffoo/wi-watch.py/README.md

 wi-watch.py
 -----------

-Minimal script to reconnect wireless interface in if connection is lost.
+Minimal script to reconnect wireless interface if connection is lost.

 Uses iwlib (pip install iwlib) to poll an interface, if the connection has been lost it sets the ssid again.